QuantEcon/lecture-python-intro/lectures/unpleasant.md

 ## An open market operation at $t=0$

-Following Sargent and Wallace (1981), we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a peristent fiscal deficit that takes the form of a positive $g$.
+Following Sargent and Wallace (1981), we analyze consequences of a central bank policy that uses an open market operation to lower the price level in the face of a persistent fiscal deficit that takes the form of a positive $g$.

 Just before time $0$, the government chooses $(m_0, B_{-1})$  subject to constraint